-I have never been crazy neither about flamingos nor about the birdwatching.
-Probably, even now I would not go on the birdwatching holiday.
-However, after an unexpected encounter with flamingos in Morocco, I would recommend anyone to spend a day observing birds.
+I have never been crazy about flamingos or birdwatching.
+However, after an unexpected encounter with flamingos in Morocco, I would recommend anyone spend a day observing birds.

-To see flamingo was a spontaneous idea.
-We were driving from Tangier to Marrakech and on the way, in the distance, noticed some flamingo.
-As we were not in a hurry, decided to chase more flamingo.
+Seeing flamingos was a spontaneous idea.
+We were driving from Tangier to Marrakech, and in the distance, we noticed some flamingos.
+As we were not in a hurry, we decided to chase more flamingos.
 Luckily, we discovered Moulay Bousselham, located only 130 km from Tangier.

-No wonder why Moulay Bousselham is one of the most popular birds watching place in Morocco.
-The wetland is home for over 100 birds species like the flamingo, grey herons, storks, black-winged stilts, African marsh owls, marbled teals, Red-knobbed coots etc.
+It’s no wonder Moulay Bousselham is one of the most popular bird-watching places in Morocco.
+The wetland is home to over 100 bird species, including flamingos, grey herons, storks, black-winged stilts, African marsh owls, marbled teals, and Red-knobbed coots.

 Because of a GPS mistake, we arrived at Moulay Bousselham from the other side of the lake.
-Meaning we either had to drive back to the town or catch some fisher boat to the town.
+This meant we either had to drive back to the town or catch a fishing boat to the town.
 This mistake made us discover a beautiful, wild, wide beach sheltered by cliffs.

 The beach has an abrupt drop-off, which creates a continual crash of breaking waves.
 I’ve never seen anything like this in Morocco before.
 There were only a few locals, and we imagined ourselves cooking tagine and enjoying the wild scenery.